 It has host of built-in reports meaning you can manually enter your eBay sales and fees and then produce profit and loss reports, balance sheets and the all-important VAT Returns.

 You still need to manually download and enter the eBay sales information each month with Xero, but if you use an integration app such as A2X or Link My Books, that process could be completely automated too.
 See the integration section below for more detail.

 Xero is an MTD compliant accounting software that allows you to submit your VAT returns straight to HMRC from inside with the click of a button.

 Xero has 3 price plans available: Starter, Standard and Premium.
 Starter is not really suitable for most eBay sellers, as it is limited to the number of invoices and bills it allows you to enter on it.

 Most eBay sellers choose Standard, with some choosing Premium, mainly those who need the added multi-currency features.

 Premium - £33/month

 All pricing is in GBP and excludes VAT.

-Another established choice for eBay sellers is QuickBooks which was launched in 1998 by Intuit Inc but now also offers their accounting services via the cloud with their QuickBooks Online product.
+Another established accounting choice for eBay sellers is QuickBooks, which was launched in 1998 by Intuit Inc. QuickBooks now also offers its accounting services via the cloud with its QuickBooks Online product.

-Similarly to Xero, QuickBooks Online is a full solution meaning that you enter all your income and expenses and it does all the hard work for you in producing reports and VAT returns.
+Similarly to Xero, QuickBooks Online is a complete accounting solution, meaning that you enter all your income and expenses, and it does all the hard work for you in producing reports and VAT returns.